Procedures explained for COVID-19 testing

 Faith Regional does get tests and send in the results, but it doesn’t do the lab work.
 That goes through an approved lab, she said.

 Early on, the public health departments determined who was tested and when testing took place.
-Now with more commercial labs providing testing, it is the providers based on their clinical judgment, Driscoll said.
+Now with more commercial labs providing testing, the providers decide that based on their clinical judgment, Driscoll said.

 Uhing said there have been 96 negative tests, two positive tests and 17 pending tests.